-As explained in Note 31 of the financial statements, since the settlement of these matters is subject to future negotiations and legal proceedings, the calculations of any provisions are subject to inherent uncertainty.
-We assessed the reasonableness of any provisions recorded in the financial statements in the context of the uncertainty.
+As explained in Note 31 of the financial statements, the As explained in Note 31 of the financial statements, since the group entities have unresolved tax assessments and settlement of these matters is subject to future negotiations claims by Revenue Authorities relating to a range of and legal proceedings, the calculations of any provisions compliance matters in the normal course of business, are subject to inherent uncertainty.
+We assessed the The Directors use the best available information to reasonableness of any provisions recorded in the financial

 Our audit focused on assessing the reasonableness of the Directors' judgements in relation to unresolved tax assessments and claims.
-In particular, our procedures included the following:
+In particular, our procedures included